WHY VISIT AZERBAIJAN

 The climate is temperate with a marine influence therefore a constant marine breeze.
 There is a great range in temperatures: The winters are cold and even somewhat rigorous in the mountains, summers are hot and the other seasons are quite marked too.

-Following a list of typical festival and celebrations of Azerbajian.
+Following a list of typical festivals and celebrations of Azerbaijan.

 - Novruz Bayram: Novruz Bayram or the Zorastrian New Year is now a public holiday in Azerbaijan.
-The novruz table is decorated with sweets, candles, dried fruits and colored eggs.
-In some places the table is filled with food items starting with the letter "S", such as sib, sonbol, sabzi, serkeh, sir, sumakh, sekkeh and saat.
-A bowl of goldfish is placed in the centre of the table, as it is believed that the fish will turn north as the clock strikes New Year.
+The Nowruz table is decorated with sweets, candies, dried fruits, and colored eggs.
+In some places, the table is filled with food items starting with the letter “S”, such as sib, sonbol, sabzi, serkeh, sir, sumakh, sekkeh and saat.
+A bowl of goldfish is placed in the center of the table, as it is believed that the fish will turn north as the clock strikes New Year.

-- Victory's Day: May 9 is celebrated in Azerbaijan in honor of the victory of Soviet Republic over Germany during World War II and as a mark of respect for veterans who lost their life during the war.
+- Victory’s Day: May 9 is celebrated in Azerbaijan in honor of the victory of the Soviet Republic over Germany during World War II and as a mark of respect for veterans who lost their lives during the war.